Why the Chopped Italian Sandwich Is America’s Favorite Viral Lunch

 🧊 Serving & Storage Tips

-🍽️ Best Ways to Serve the Sandwich
+🍽️ Best Ways to Serve the Chopped Italian Sandwich Fresh and Flavorful

-🧊 How to Store the Filling
+🧊 How to Store Your Chopped Italian Sandwich Filling

 🔄 Variations & Substitutions